-The general educator is also the person who is going to best be able to suggest friends for parties, peers for socialization opportunities, and just who are the kids who would be both good friends and those that would be good models.
-They know the student with special needs and the students in their classrooms and can help figure out who the good pairs will be.
+The general educator is also the person who is going to best be able to suggest friends for parties and peers for socialization opportunities.
+They will know who would be both good friends and those that would be good models.
+They know the student with special needs and the students in their classrooms.
+So they can help figure out who the good pairs will be.
 This can be critical in thinking about how to integrate more social opportunities into their day.

 These 5 reasons don’t even include that the general educator can report on how the student is doing in his/her classroom when they are there.
 Often the student goes independently, and if not independently with a paraprofessional.
 The general education teacher is “in charge” of the student during that time.
 They need to share their observations about the student’s learning in a meaningful way.

-And in this IEP season, if you need a little comic relief, you might enjoy the social story I wrote about IEP teams a while back.
+And if you need a little comic relief to get through the IEP process, you might enjoy the social story I wrote about IEP teams a while back.
 Sometimes it helps to start with a good look at why we are there.
 Keeping the IEP meeting functional is critical.